 Monarchs Announce Roster Moves

-The Monarchs travel to play the Worcester Sharks at the DCU Center on Friday, February 22 at 7:30 p.m.
-Catch all the play-by-play action of Monarchs hockey with Ken Cail on the Monarchs Radio Network WGIR.com and at www.manchestermonarchs.com, presented by Manchester-Boston Regional Airport.
+The Monarchs will travel to play the Worcester Sharks at the DCU Center on Wednesday, March 27 at 7:00 p.m.
+Catch all the play-by-play action of Monarchs hockey with Ken Cail on the Monarchs Radio Network WGIR 610 AM, WGIR.com and at www.manchestermonarchs.com, presented by Manchester-Boston Regional Airport.